 The Graduate School of Science and Engineering (GSSE) plays a role in the development of academia, industry, and society by educating and preparing highly specialized professionals and researchers with advanced expertise and abilities.
 With the rapid changes in society and industry, there is a need for advanced science and engineering professionals who can support and develop current science and technology, face regional and global issues and contribute to the creation and realization of new value through such concepts as SDGs and Society 5.0.
-We educate motivated students by offering a highly specialized and flexible curriculum, under a broad and distinctive academic research infrastructure ranging from natural to applied science through our centers in the Institute for the Promotion of Science and engineering professionals with high levels of knowledge, skills, personal values, a broad perspective, and a new value, who can work creatively and cooperatively on the regional and global stages.
+We educate motivated students by offering a highly specialized and flexible curriculum, under a broad and distinctive academic research infrastructure ranging from natural to applied science through our related centers.
+Our purpose is to contribute to society by developing and preparing advanced science and engineering professionals with high levels of knowledge, skills, personal values, a broad perspective, and a new value, who can work creatively and cooperatively on the regional and global stages.